Deep Stochastic Mechanics

 • A numerical solution (Crank-Nicolson method) as a baseline.
 Comparison with PINNs and t-VMC.

-• Comparing density and some statistics (mean and variance of coordinate as function of time).
+• Comparing density and some statistics (mean and variance of coordinate as a function of time).

-• A NN architecture for DSM/PINN: a feed-forward linear model with skip connections and tanh activations.
+• An NN architecture for DSM/PINN: a feed-forward linear model with skip connections and tanh activations.

 • A t-VMC ansatz representation: Hermite polynomials with two-body interaction terms that inherently incorporate knowledge about the ground truth solution.
 NN ansatz parameterization did not yield satisfactory results.